 Things to consider about taking an online course:

-- These online courses can provide flexibility in your schedule, as they are typically fully asynchronous.
+- These online courses can provide flexibility in your schedule, as they are typically fully asynchronous (with some optional synchronous sessions).
 This means you will create your own personal timetable for the course work each week.

 - Online courses require the same number of hours of class time and work per week as an in-person course.

-- Although students entering our program in Fall 2021 have online learning experience at the secondary school level, university-level online learning is likely to vary significantly from courses you may have taken online previously.
+- Although students entering our program in Fall 2023 likely have online learning experience at the secondary school level, university-level online learning is likely to vary significantly from courses you may have taken online previously.

 - Students in online courses need to plan to be proactive and to reach out for help from professors, TAs and the First Year Office as needed.

 - If you find that the online course experience is not for you, or you are struggling with the course content, online courses can be dropped by the published deadline to drop courses in the Academic Calendar.
 For the 2023 Fall Term, this deadline is November 6, 2023.
 If space is available, you may be able to enrol back into the in-class version of the course if you request to do so before the published deadline to add courses in the Academic Calendar, which for the 2023 Fall Term is September 20, 2023.